Halloween in New York City

 This fun Halloween activity opened its doors on September 18th and will stay open until mid-November.
 Set against the backdrop of Van Cortlandt manor, this event features more than seven thousand hand-carved, glowing jack-o-lanterns.
 It’s a great chance for you and your family to get outside and bask in some magical Halloween fun.
 The event will have strict social distancing guidelines and advanced reservations are required.

 This is one Halloween activity that doesn’t have to look different this year!
 Lots of fresh air, acres of space to run around, and pumpkins galore.
 Pumpkin patches are COVID-safe and are a great traditional Halloween activity that we can enjoy this year.
-There are tons of pumpkin patches around the city where you and your family can enjoy some fresh air and open space; there might not be a hay ride this year, but pumpkin-picking is on!
+There are tons of pumpkin patches around and near the city where you and your family can enjoy some fresh air and open space.

 Pumpkin Carving Parties